-I set off on my first long-distance hike of the Pacific Crest Trail in April of 2014.
-I had to get off the trail at Tuolumne Meadows for a stress fracture in my foot that I got going through the snow in the high Sierra, but I got back on the trail and completed another 560 miles.
-Hiking 1500 miles on the PCT was one of the most incredible experiences of my life, and taught me what it means to find success.
+I set off on my first long-distance hike on the Pacific Crest Trail in 2014.
+A stress fracture forced me off the trail at Tuolumne Meadows but I healed and got back on the trail to complete another 560 miles.
+In 2016, I returned to section hike another 300 miles of Washington and Oregon.
+Hiking 1800 miles on the PCT taught me what it means to find success.

 Here are some other things about me:

--I hike with and lead wildflower hikes and beginner backpacking trips for Trail Dames.
+-I hiked with and led wildflower hikes and beginner backpacking trips for Trail Dames when I lived in Georgia.
 This group provides a supportive environment for women who have not felt welcome in mainstream groups because of their speed, age, or fitness level.
-I’ve learned from these amazing women how to slow down and have more fun.
+I learned from these amazing women how to slow down and have more fun.

 My writing featured on other sites: